lilive/Freeplane-Bookmarks-add-on/README.md

 [Voir en français](README-fr.md)

-This simple add-on allows to bookmark some nodes in a Freeplane map, and to easily navigate beetween them.
+This add-on allows to bookmark some nodes in a Freeplane map, and to easily navigate beetween them.

 There are two kinds of bookmarks :